BYU Logo (Brigham Young University Logo)

 What font is the BYU logo?

 The logo uses the Requiem font.
-This font was chosen for its elegant and professional appearance, consistent with the university’s image.
+This font was chosen for its elegant, professional appearance, which is consistent with the university’s image.

 The university’s full name is written in thin Requiem serifs with long serifs, giving it a sophisticated, classic look.
 The abbreviation “BYU” is in bold in the same Requiem font.
 The bold letters highlight the abbreviation, making it easily recognizable and memorable.
 The contrast between the full name’s thin serif and the abbreviation’s bold serif creates a balanced design.
-Using Requiem in thin and bold forms allows the logo to remain consistent while highlighting the different parts of the university name.
+Using Requiem in both thin and bold forms keeps the logo consistent while highlighting different parts of the university name.

 What percent of BYU is Mormon?